raybbian/hyprtasking/README.md

 | `linear:blur` | `Hyprlang::INT` | Whether or not to blur the dimmed area | `0` |
 | `linear:height` | `Hyprlang::FLOAT` | The height of the linear overlay in logical pixels | `300.f` |
 | `linear:scroll_speed` | `Hyprlang::FLOAT` | Scroll speed modifier.
 Set negative to flip direction | `1.f` |

-#### Exit Behavior (Deprecated)

-- When an overview is about to hide, hyprtasking will evaluate these strings in order
-    - If the string is `'hovered'`, hyprtasking will attempt to switch to the hovered workspace
-    - If the string is `'interacted'`, hyprtasking will attempt to switch to the last interacted workspace (window drag/drop)
-    - If the string is `'original'`, hyprtasking will attempt to switch to the workspace in which the overview was shown initially
-    - (Fallback) If the string is `'active'`, hyprtasking will switch to the monitor's active workspace.